 Of course, work-life balance can be affected by various external influences.
 However, it is ultimately up to you how you handle potential disruptive factors.
 You are not a pawn in the game, but decide for yourself which path you take: This is true both in your career and in fatherhood.
 Make yourself aware of this.

 Always stay with yourself: What do you want to achieve and what are you willing to sacrifice for it?
 What are the limits of your sacrifice as a father and as a career person?
 Only make decisions that you can reconcile with yourself.
 Never go beyond these personal limits.

 Be consistent if anything violates those boundaries.
 That promotion would mean you're constantly traveling for business?
 The thought of only seeing your kids sporadically feels unbearable?
 Make the decision you're most comfortable with.
 Never make a certain choice just because others expect it of you.
 You alone decide what is best for you and your children.

 As emphasized earlier, it is up to you to decide which path you want to take professionally and as a father.
 But what if you are not at all sure?
 You would not be alone.
 Many people do not know exactly what they really want in life.
 Sometimes former life goals and priorities change over time.

-However, setting clear goals can help you find a way to balance work and family life according to your wishes.
-In our one-week Greator Visions Challenge 2021 you will learn how to release old blocks and redefine your life goals.
+A clear Setting Goals However, it can help you find a way to balance work and family life according to your wishes.
+In our week-long Greator Visions Challenge 2021, you'll learn how to unblock old blocks and find your own way.
+Life goals redefine.
 Only with a clear Vision open up the possible paths to a fulfilled professional and family life.